911150/Programmer_Portfolio/machine learning/Fare Forecasting of the NYC Yellow Taxi/README.md

-## An application and analysis of fare forecasting using Gradient Boosted Trees against Random Forests applied to the New York City Yellow Cab
+<h3 align="center">An application and analysis of fare forecasting using Gradient Boosted Trees against Random Forests applied to the New York City Yellow Cab</h3>
-- Name: Noah Sebastian
+<h4 align="center"> Project 1 - Applied Data Science - MAST30034</h4>
+<h4 align="center">Noah Sebastian | 911150</h4>

 **Research Goal:** Forecast fare amounts of the New York City Yellow Taxi Cab using the subset of features that are present before a journey is undertaken.